-This guide organizes lists and resources on selected professional Asian American artists, architects and designers.
-Each section begins with a current index of the people represented and a form for suggestions and feedback.
+This guide focuses on organizing lists and resources on selected professional Asian American artists, architects and designers who have done impactful work.
+Each section begins with a current index of the people represented, broader resources from the catalog, and a form for suggestions and feedback.
 This is followed by tabs on specific artists, architects, and designers with books, articles, videos, and journals of immediate relevance to particular people.
-After, there's a page with resources from outside the UIUC collections and system like museums, networks, and collectives in direct connection to Asian American artists, architects, and designers.
+After, there's a page with resources from outside the UIUC Library collections and system like museums, networks, and collectives in direct connection to Asian American artists, architects, and designers.

 Notably, as an identity marker "Asian American" encompasses significantly more than what's reflected on this living document, so there are many ways that this can grow.
 For the purposes of this guide, the Pew Research Center's publications and fact sheets on "Asian Americans" as a constructed racial and ethnic category were used as points of reference.
 Let us know in which directions this could better serve you.
 Do you also want to know more about transnational artistic collaborations?
 More about technical architectural innovations?
 About how designers have started local community engagement projects?
 Sincerely, this is meant as a starting point into what can be a more involved conversation in how we can support your creative research, curiosities, and studies.
 What do you need that support to look like today and tomorrow?